Azadirachta indica: Description

 White and fragrant flowers are arranged in more-or-less drooping axillary panicles which are up to 25 cm long.
 The inflorescences, which branch up to the third degree, bear from 250 to 300 flowers.
 An individual flower is 5–6 mm long and 8–11 mm wide.
 Protandrous, bisexual flowers and male flowers exist on the same individual tree.

 The fruit is a smooth (glabrous), olive-like drupe which varies in shape from elongate oval to nearly roundish, and when ripe is 14–28 mm by 10–15 mm.
 The fruit skin (exocarp) is thin and the bitter-sweet pulp (mesocarp) is yellowish-white and very fibrous.
 The mesocarp is 3–5 mm thick.
 The white, hard inner shell (endocarp) of the fruit encloses one, rarely two, or three, elongated seeds (kernels) having a brown seed coat.

-The neem tree is often confused with a similar looking tree called bakain.
-Bakain also has toothed leaflets and similar looking fruit.
-One difference is that neem leaves are pinnate but bakain leaves are twice- and thrice-pinnate.
+The neem tree is similar in appearance to its relative, the chinaberry or bakain, Melia azedarach, with which it may be confused.
+Melia azedarach also has toothed leaflets and similar looking fruit.
+One difference is that neem leaves are pinnate but chinaberry leaves are twice- and thrice-pinnate.

-Etymology

-Neem (नीम/نیم) is a Hindustani noun derived from Sanskrit Nimba (निंब).
+Taxonomy

+The name Azadirachta indica was first published by Adrien-Henri de Jussieu in 1830.
+In 1753, Carl Linnaeus had described two species, Melia azedarach and Melia azadirachta.
+De Jussieu considered Melia azadirachta to be sufficiently different from Melia azedarach to be placed in a new genus.
+For both his species, Linnaeus referred to the name 'azedarach', which is derived from the French 'azédarac', which in turn is from the Persian 'āzād dirakht' (ازادرخت), meaning 'free or noble tree'.
+The Persian name of the tree, azad darakhat-e-hind, meaning 'the free tree of India', implies that it is free from disease and insect problems.

+Distribution

+Azadirachta indica is considered to be native to the Assam region, Pakistan and Bangladesh in the Indian subcontinent and to Cambodia, Laos, Myanmar, Thailand and Vietnam in Indochina.
+It has been widely introduced elsewhere in tropical and subtropical regions, from South America to Indonesia.